 The first thing you’ll want to focus on improving is your email opt-in conversion rates.
 You can do that with a popup or opt-in form plugin like PopupAlly Pro, or with a landing page builder.

-At this point, you can still use your simple PayPal button or PayPal link to get people to checkout and order your products and services… but having a strong sales page is definitely worth the effort you put into it!
+At this point, you can still use your simple PayPal button or PayPal link to get people to check out and order your products and services… but having a strong sales page is definitely worth the effort you put into it!

 Many of the tools listed above also offer the ability to design unique sales pages.

-The reason that stand-alone landing pages, mobile-friendly opt-in forms, and sales page tools are useful is because you can easily design these using templates that convert well.
+The reason that stand-alone landing pages, mobile-friendly opt-in forms, and sales page tools are useful is that you can easily design these using templates that convert well.
 This way, you don’t need to hire a web designer whenever you’re putting together a new product or campaign.

 5. A Content Delivery System and Webinars